 - Porzingis also reiterated his desire to play with Curry, as Florito Maniego of NBC Sports Bay Area relays.
 “Oh man, this is the GOAT, you know what I mean,” Porzingis said after Monday’s win over Washington.
 “To play with somebody like that, it’s going to be unbelievable.
 Obviously, from playing against him, I know what type of a player he is.
 And (with) the gravity he brings, it just opens everything up for everybody else.
 So, hopefully he will be back with us soon.”
 Curry continues to be sidelined by a right knee injury, though there’s reportedly “cautious optimism” that the two-time MVP will be able to return this month.

 - De’Anthony Melton is another potential free agent — he holds a minimum-salary player option for next season.
-The 27-year-old guard said he tries to stay present in the moment, given the back and knee injuries he’s dealt with in recent years, but he recently said on Willard and Dibs that he could see himself re-signing with Golden State.
+The 27-year-old guard said he tries to stay present in the moment, given the back and knee injuries he’s dealt with in recent years, but he recently expressed on Willard and Dibs that he could see himself re-signing with Golden State.
 “I mean, of course.
 Of course,” Melton said (story via Tristi Rodriguez of NBC Sports Bay Area).
 “I feel like I’ve expressed countless times how much I love Golden State, from the medical staff to the actual staff to the front office to the players that have been here.
 So I think that love is definitely out there.
 But at the end of the day, I just take it day by day and see how it goes.”

 - After the Warriors lost for the sixth time in seven games on Wednesday, Kerr acknowledged the team is essentially locked into the play-in tournament, writes Anthony Slater of ESPN.
 The Warriors have fallen to the No. 10 seed in the West, but they’re trying to get back up to No. 8 for an easier path to the playoffs.
 “We’ve had our eyes on six for a while,” Kerr said.
 “That’s out of the question now.
 We’re not getting there.
 If we can string together some wins, try to get to eighth, that’d be ideal.
 Get two cracks at (getting in the playoffs).
 But we’re not getting to seven.
 We know that.”